Władysław Bukowiński: Final years and death

-He visited Poland three times between 1963 and 1973 where he met with the Archbishop of Krakow Karol Józef Wojtyła - the future pope.
+He visited Poland three times between 1963 and 1973 where he met with the Archbishop of Kraków Karol Józef Wojtyła - the future pope.
 But during his visits to Poland, he was the subject of surveillance by the Communist secret service forces.
 In 1965, the Polish authorities granted him permission to return to visit his relatives and he then returned to Karaganda on 31 August.
 Bukowiński travelled on a mission to Tajikistan in December 1967, and it was his last visit due to poor health.
 He returned from that mission on 3 March 1968, where he continued his work after a week of battling an illness.
 He travelled again to Poland in September 1969 and was there for a month before returning on 16 December 1969; he came back to Poland in December 1972, where he spent time in a hospital for treatment.

 Bukowiński spent two months in the hospital in Poland until he returned to Karaganda on 19 April 1973, and settled in August 1974 with a widow Teresa Bitz.
 In October 1974, he spent a period of rest in Wierzbowca with the priest Józef Kuczynski.
 He then spent time that same October with the priest Antoni Chomicki who invited him to Murafa.
 The priest celebrated his final Mass on 25 November 1974 and then received the sacraments for the last time from Alexander Chiry.

 He died, with a rosary in his hands, on 3 December 1974 in a Karaganda hospital at 5:00 pm due to a hemorrhage.
 His relics (remains) were later enshrined in the Karaganda Cathedral in 2008.
 The funeral was celebrated on 7 December at a new cemetery located just outside the town where a marble grave was erected with an inscription in Polish and German.

 Legacy

 On 13 November 2011, he was granted the posthumous award of Commander's Cross with the Star of the Order of the Rebirth of Poland.
-It was given to the Bishop of Karaganda Janusz Wiesław Kaleta.
+It was given to the Bishop of Karaganda Janusz Kaleta.